binarypie-dev/hypercube/README.md

 The repository includes workflows for creating bootable disk images (ISO, QCOW2, raw) using [bootc-image-builder](https://osbuild.org/docs/bootc/).
 These can be used for:

-- Installing BinaryOS on bare metal (ISO)
+- Installing Hypercube on bare metal (ISO)
 - Testing in virtual machines (QCOW2)
 - Deploying to cloud environments (raw)